Sheriff: Brock Turner "should be in prison right now"

 “As the Sheriff of Santa Clara County and a mother I believe that the interests of justice are best served by ensuring that sexual predators are sent to prison as punishment for their crime,” she wrote.
 “Victims of these types of sexual assaults struggle for years to cope with the damage done to their lives and knowing that there is more just punishment to those that perpetrated these assaults may provide some solace to these victims.”

-In her letter, the woman described blacking out at a fraternity party and waking up in a hospital with pine needles in her hair, dried blood and bandages on the backs of her hands and elbows, her underwear missing.
+In her victim impact letter she read in court before Turner’s sentencing, the woman described blacking out at a fraternity party and waking up in a hospital with pine needles in her hair, dried blood and bandages on the backs of her hands and elbows, her underwear missing.

 “I don’t sleep when I think about the way it could have gone if the two guys had never come.
 What would have happened to me?” she said.

 Addressing Turner directly, she described how he destroyed not just one life, but two.
-She described her struggle to shed the victim label that had been pressed upon her, and urged him to see the error of his ways, convinced that he still doesn’t get it.
+She told of her struggle to shed the victim label that had been pressed upon her, and urged him to see the error of his ways, convinced that he still doesn’t get it.

 “Every day, I have to relearn that I am not fragile; I am capable; I am wholesome; I am not just the livid victim,” she said.